-\begin{teorema} Let $\{\V_\e,\ \e \in\R\}$ be a generic $1$-parameter family of surfaces $\V_{F_\e}\subset M$ given by functions $F_\e:M\ra \R$.
-If $F=F_0$ has a Morse critical point in general position with respect to $\rho$ and $\rho^\vee$, and the tangent lines of the two fibres at this point are not conjugate diameters of the quadratic cone defined by $\V$, then the pair $(D,I)$ undergoes one of the bifurcations $a$ to $f$ of Fig.\,\ref{inflections} in accordance with the position $a$ to $f$ of the quadratic cone {\rm (Fig.\,\ref{conos})}.
-Moreover, two folded singular points of equal indices born or die {\rm (Fig.\,\ref{inflections})}.
+\begin{theorem} Let $\{\V^{F_\e}\subset M\}_{\e \in\R}$ be a generic $1$-parameter family of surfaces given by functions $F_\e:M\ra \R$.
+If $F=F_0$ has a Morse conic point $Q$ in general position with respect to $\rho$ and $\rho^\vee$, and the tangents to the two fibres at $Q$ are not conjugate diameters of the cone $K$ defined by $\V$, then both curves $I$ and $D$ undergo a Morse transition -- we get one of the transitions $a$ to $f$ in Fig.\,\ref{inflections}, in accordance with the position of the cone $K$, $a$ to $f$ in Fig.\,\ref{conos}.
+Moreover, two folded singularities of equal indices are born or die {\rm (Fig.\,\ref{inflections})}. \end{theorem}